gboduljak/mcc/README.md

 To start the compiler, run ```stack run``` in the root folder on some program you want to compile.
 Those are usually in [tests-cases](./test/tests-cases/) folder.
 Using ```stack install```, you can install **mcc** in your path.

 **mcc** supports some options.
-By default, **mcc** creates a builder folder, outputs dependency graph, lexemes, abstract syntax trees, semantic analysis trees and compiled LLVM IR.
+By default, **mcc** creates a build folder, outputs dependency graph, tokens, abstract syntax trees, semantic analysis trees and compiled LLVM IR.

 ![](./readme-resources/mcc.png)